aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/Init-tf.md

 ```

 {{< output >}}
-An execution plan has been generated and is shown below.
+Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create

 Terraform will perform the following actions: